fxmarty/bettertransformer_demo/README.md

 sudo apt update && sudo apt upgrade
 ```

 Then, we recommend installing docker following the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) guide, and installing the NVIDIA drivers through the package manager and nvidia drivers (for example `nvidia-driver-520`).
+You may need to add yourself in the `docker` group (`usermod -aG docker ubuntu`).
 You may need to reboot after the install.

 Finally, download the Dockerfile needed to run the TorchServe API: